 So what constitutes a landscape?

 The ultimate design when revamping a landscape depends on the individual, but the common guideline is to create a setting that evokes emotions, develops a natural extension to your home, and models an inviting, intimate atmosphere.
 Some homeowners will offer an experiential landscape look that mirrors their lifestyle and personal passions.
-Foodies might focus on a garden of the freshest herbs and vegetables.
+Foodies might focus on a garden (or food forest) of the freshest herbs and vegetables.
 A yogi striving for meditation and relaxation might be inclined to create a zen-inspired serenity garden.
 A man who models himself as a Grillmaster might host an outdoor culinary haven.

 In general, a landscape comprises some important areas in and around the yard: